Build a House...Build a Dream

 - Models must be three-dimensional and fit on a base no larger than 2ft x 3ft.

 - Students must prepare one written description of about 100 words or less explaining why this is their idea of a dream house and highlighting any interesting features.
-This paragraph will be displayed with their homes.
+This paragraph must be submitted with their photos/video.

 - Students must be prepared to discuss their entry with contest judges.